Vordingborg Castle: Current usage

 Next to the castle is a botanical garden and also a museum.
-A larger museum is planned which will include information on all of Denmark's historical castles.
+A larger museum is planned which will include information on all of Denmark's historic castles.
 Excavations of the castle ruins continue.
 Regular archaeological digs take place here.
-Many of the finds are displayed in the exhibition at the Danish Castle Centre (Danmarks Borgcenter).
+Many of the finds are displayed in an exhibition at the Danish Castle Centre (Danmarks Borgcenter).

 In 2004, the National Bank of Denmark issued a 20 DKK commemorative coin for the tower.